ajisapta/EMG-Multichannel---Python/README.md

 # EMG-Multichannel---Python

-This Multichannel EMG uses Data acquisition, namely NI USB 6009 with the python programming language
+This Multichannel EMG uses Data acquisition, namely NI USB 6009 with a python programming language with a GUI

 This requires several requirements, namely: